thiagola92/install/vscode-extensions.md

           from pathlib import Path

           suffixes = [".h", ".hpp"]

+          # No space between lines so you can run with interactive Python
           def get_headers_dir(path: str) -> list[str]:
               for p in Path(path).iterdir():
                   if p.is_file() and p.suffix in suffixes:
                       return [path]
               subpaths: list[str] = []
               for p in Path(path).iterdir():
                   if p.is_dir():
                       subpaths.extend(get_headers_dir(p))
               return subpaths

           for d in get_headers_dir('.'):